Aston Martin Valkyrie: Valkyrie LM

+The Valkyrie LM on display at the 2026 Ultimate Supercar Garage.

 Aston Martin introduced an unrestricted track-only version of the Valkyrie AMR-LMH in June 2025 called the Valkyrie LM, made to celebrate Aston Martin's return to competing for the outright victory at the 24 Hours of Le Mans endurance race.
 The Valkyrie LM is nearly identical to its racing counterpart, with the ballast and electronics mandated for FIA and IMSA competition removed.
 Only 10 examples are set to be produced.

 Motorsport

-The No. 009 Valkyrie AMR-LMH at the 2025 6 Hours of Imola.
+The No. 007 Valkyrie AMR-LMH at the 2026 6 Hours of Spa-Francorchamps.

 Aston Martin was one of the first manufacturers to commit to the Le Mans Hypercar class in 2019, with plans to start competition with at least two factory cars in the 2021 FIA World Endurance Championship.
 The car was planned to compete without a hybrid system, despite the road car containing one.
 The initial project was scrapped in February 2020, following the Automobile Club de l'Ouest's decision to allow LMDh vehicles to participate in the Hypercar project, as well as Aston Martin's entrance into Formula One, which left the company with limited finances to support the programme.
 The Valkyrie Hypercar project was revived three years later in 2023.

-Named the Valkyrie AMR-LMH, the car was initially planned to make its debut at the 2025 24 Hours of Daytona with The Heart of Racing team.
-The team later opted to sit out the Daytona race, in favour of more testing time.
-The car made its racing debut at the 2025 Qatar 1812 km.
-With the production model's engine displacing 6.5 litres, Aston Martin has made extensive modifications to the Valkyrie's Cosworth V12 to make it eligible for FIA and IMSA competition.
-Unlike other versions of the Valkyrie, the AMR-LMH does not feature a hybrid system.
+Based on the AMR Pro model, Aston Martin made extensive modifications to the Valkyrie to make it eligible for competition in both the FIA World Endurance Championship and IMSA SportsCar Championship, including a new exterior design regulated by Hypercar regulations, a leaner running race-tuned version of the 6.5-litre Cosworth RA V12 engine, and a complete removal of the hybrid system.
+Named the Valkyrie AMR-LMH, the car was initially planned to make its debut at the 2025 24 Hours of Daytona with The Heart of Racing factory team, but was later postponed for the 2025 Qatar 1812 km in favour of more testing time.